 The Audit Committee's function is to review with Aastrom's independent accountants and management the annual financial statements and independent accountants' opinion, review the scope and results of the examination of Aastrom's financial statements by the independent accountants, review all professional services performed and related fees by the independent accountants, recommend the retention of the independent accountants to the Board of Directors and periodically review Aastrom's accounting policies and internal accounting and financial controls.
-The Audit Committee consists of independent directors and were Mary L. Campbell, Alan M. Wright and Joseph A. Taylor for fiscal 2001.
-During the fiscal year ended June 30, 2001, the Audit Committee held one meeting, see "REPORT OF THE AUDIT COMMITTEE OF THE BOARD OF DIRECTORS."
+The Audit Committee consists of independent directors.
+The members of the Audit Committee for the fiscal year 2003 were Mary L. Campbell, Arthur F. Staubitz and Joseph A. Taylor.
+During the fiscal year ended June 30, 2003, the Audit Committee held seven meetings.
+See "REPORT OF THE AUDIT COMMITTEE OF THE BOARD OF DIRECTORS."

 The Compensation Committee's function is to review and approve salary and bonus levels and stock option grants.
-During fiscal year ended June 30, 2001, the Compensation Committee was composed of all members of Aastrom's Board of Directors.
-During the fiscal year ended June 30, 2001, there were no separate meetings of the Compensation Committee.
+During the fiscal year ended June 30, 2003, the Compensation Committee was composed of two independent directors and they were Mary L. Campbell and Joseph A. Taylor.
+During the fiscal year ended June 30, 2003, there were four meetings of the Compensation Committee.
 For additional information concerning the Compensation Committee, see "REPORT OF THE COMPENSATION COMMITTEE OF THE BOARD OF DIRECTORS ON EXECUTIVE COMPENSATION" and "EXECUTIVE COMPENSATION AND OTHER MATTERS."